Galactic contribution to the high-energy neutrino flux found in track-like IceCube events: Neutrino Data, Analysis and Result

 IceCube is located at the South Pole, and its sensitivity to a direction in the sky is determined only by the zenith angle, unambiguously translated to the declination.
 Therefore, one expects that the arrival directions of reconstructed events are distributed uniformly in right ascension for the isotropic incoming flux.
+The same is true for the atmospheric background.
 This assumption is used for modelling of the background in IceCube anisotropy searches \citep[see e.g.][etc.]{IceCube:7yr-sources,IceCubeTXSgamma}.
 We do the same in what follows in the present paper.
 For simulations under the null hypothesis, right ascensions of simulated events are generated randomly while declinations are kept unchanged from those in the real data set.

-The distribution of arrival directions of the 70 events is shown in Fig.~\ref{f:FermiSky}.
-A certain concentration can be seen towards the Galactic Plane.
+The distribution of arrival directions of the 70 events is shown in \autoref{f:FermiSky}.
+Even by eye, one can note a slight concentration towards the Galactic Plane.
 We turn now to the key point of the paper, quantifying the strength of this effect.
 To avoid any sensitivity to the assumed shape of the Galactic-plane enhancement, we use the simplest unbinned non-parametric test statistics distinguishing low and high Galactic latitudes, namely the median absolute Galactic latitude of all events, $|b|_{\rm med}$.
 The potential Galactic-plane excess would correspond to lower $|b|$ than expected for isotropy.
 For the real data, $|b|_{\rm med}\approx 21^\circ$.
-In simulations under the null hypothesis, this or a lower value of $|b|_{\rm med}$ occurs very rarely, see Fig.~\ref{f:median}.
+In simulations under the null hypothesis, this or a lower value of $|b|_{\rm med}$ occurs very rarely, see \autoref{f:median}.
 The (one-tailed) p-value, that is the fraction of simulated sets resulting in this or lower $|b|_{\rm med}$, is $4\times 10^{-5}$.
 Obtained in a parameter-free way and with the previously fixed full public data set, this p-value does not require trial corrections and determines the final significance of our observations at the level of $4.1\sigma$.